skubichrupki/the-only-tsql-guide-you-will-ever-need/readme.md

 row_number() over(order by price) as row_number, -- 1,2,3,4,5
 rank() over(order by price) as rank, -- 1,2,2,4,5
 dense_rank() over(order by price) as dense_rank -- 1,2,2,3,4

-    to do: rank() over(order by price preceeding 1 following 4) as rank
+sum() over(order by price rows between 3 preceeding and current row) as rank -- 3 previous rows and current row sum() over(order by price rows between 3 preceeding and 1 following) as rank -- 3 previous rows up to 1 next row

 lead(price) over(order by price) as next_price, -- next row
 lag(price) over(order by price) as previous_price -- previous row